Fashion showroom in India

 Ashish Soni launched his label in 1991, followed by his own independent design studio Ikos Designs in 1993.
 In the same year, he became the first Indian designer to hold a solo showing in Delhi.

-His greatest achievements include embroideries for The House of Francois Lasage, Paris, an exclusive collection to commemorate the Millennium celebrations of the Khajuraho temples, and participation in the New York Fashion Week.
+His greatest achievements include embroideries for The House of Francois Lasage, Paris, an exclusive collection to commemorate the Millennium celebrations of the Khajuraho temples, and the participation in the New York Fashion Week.
 At present, he is expanding his designer portfolio to include interior decorations.